March 28, 20263 min read

 Tip

-• Stretch your forearms and wrists — wrist circles, finger spreads, prayer stretches
+• Stretch — wrist circles, finger spreads, prayer stretches.
+Feels dumb, helps a lot.

-• Optimize your desk setup — keyboard at elbow height, wrists neutral, monitor at eye level
+• Desk setup — keyboard at elbow height, wrists straight, monitor at eye level

 Warning

-The best time to start voice coding is before you have RSI symptoms.
-Prevention is vastly easier than recovery.
-If you're already experiencing discomfort, voice coding can help — but also see a medical professional.
+The best time to start is before you have symptoms.
+Prevention is way easier than recovery.
+If your wrists already hurt, voice coding can help, but see a doctor too.

 Ready to try voice dictation on your Mac?